Fahminvv/venue/README.md

 [mention your project hosted project link here]

 ## Project Description
+Our website is exclusively for Farook College students.
+Users must log in with their registration number and name to access features.
+The platform provides a comprehensive list of all college venues, including capacity details, facility descriptions, available and occupied dates.
+Students can conveniently check availability and book a venue for their program on their planned date and time

 ## The Problem Statement
 For booking and availability inquiries, students must approach the office and await a response, which extends the planning process.